mdheller/dumbass/README.md

 It doesn't have to be as hard as the frameworks think it does.

+## Make Web Literate Again

+Use Brutal to write simple functions that render to HTML right off the bat in all modern browsers, without the burden of massive amounts of code, opinionated conceptual models, learning curves and technical-debt/lock in.

+**The simple way the web was meant to be.**

 ------

 # benefits

-Note the following section was adapted from / inspired by the README.md of [lit-html](https://github.com/Polymer/lit-html) an unrelated but syntax-similar framework.
-Lit-html does not support adding event listeners, and Brutal does support adding event listeners.
+*Note the following section was adapted from / inspired by the README.md of [lit-html](https://github.com/Polymer/lit-html) an unrelated but syntax-similar framework.
+Lit-html does not support adding event listeners, and Brutal **does** support adding event listeners.*

 ## Event-listeners